Chapter 13

 Let us notice the following verses,

 1-3 … Many of the teachers of the Scripture were and are teaching the truth.
 Thus, upon hearing the truth or hearing God's Word we are to follow it.
-However, since many of the teachers did or do not practice what they taught or preached they were and are hypocrites.
+However, since many of the teachers did not practice what they taught or preached they were and are hypocrites.

-In contrast to this display of self righteousness let us look at just two examples of those who truly sought after God's glory and the salvation for others.
-Our first example is,
+In contrast to this display of self righteousness let us look to,

 Matthew 3:1